Attorney Referrals & Associations │ Mayor Law, Travis Mayor

 Oregon State Courts: Each county has its own Circuit Court.

 Instructions for pro hac vice admission are posted on the Oregon State Bar website.
 This web page includes a link to Uniform Trial Court Rule 3.170, which governs the process.
 As noted, the process requires submission of a form to the Oregon State Bar.
 Proof of professional liability insurance is required.
-The bar returns an acknowledgement form that is submitted with a motion by local counsel for the court to grant the admission.
+The bar returns an acknowledgment form that is submitted with a motion by local counsel for the court to grant the admission.
 This process can take as long as two months to complete.
 Once completed, pro hac vice admissions expire after one year and must be renewed.